Email Statuses

 I just sent an email to the client, why am I not seeing any events in my log?

-Our ESP (SendGrid) queues events and batch sends them to us.
+Your email server may have the message queued to send out.
 There are times when they get behind or have some system issues and stop processing them which then leads to them getting behind.
 This is generally short lived and we start receiving the events.

 Why isn’t my client opening their email?